Feedback Sports Recreational Review

 Ease of Setup

-After a few practice runs we were able to set up the Recreational in around 25 seconds.
-It's not all that time consuming, but it does take 5-10 seconds longer than some of the other models in this test like the Feedback Sports Classic and the ToPeak Prepstand Pro.
-Both of the other models by Feedback Sports, the Classic and the Pro Elite, have easy-to-deploy tripod style legs as well as fancier metal knobs that control the clamp arms.
+After a few practice runs, we were able to set up the Recreational in around 25 seconds.
+It's not all that time-consuming, but it does take 5-10 seconds longer than some of the other models in this test like the ToPeak Prepstand Pro.
+The Feedback Sports Pro Elite has easy-to-deploy tripod style legs as well as fancier metal knobs that control the clamp arms.

 The Recreational has one of the most user-friendly and solid angle adjustments of the models in this test.
 The clamp arm can be adjusted a full 360 degrees to orient the clamp in whatever position you choose.
 Adjusting the angle is as simple as loosening the large knob on the back of the stand and twisting the arm into the position you want before tightening the knob back down.
-The clamp arm twists smoothly and friction free, much more easily than the models that have teeth in the interface like the ToPeak Prepstand Pro.
-The clamp arm is metal, as is the socket that it sits in against the main pole of the stand and it seems highly durable.
+The clamp arm twists smoothly and friction-free, much more easily than the models that have teeth in the interface like the ToPeak Prepstand Pro.
+The clamp arm is metal, as is the socket that it sits in against the main pole of the stand, and it seems highly durable.
 Adjustments to the angle can be made with the bike in the clamp, although it is slightly easier to do without the added weight of a bike.
-The angle adjustment of the Recreational is quite similar to that of the other Feedback Sports models, although the Classic and the Pro Elite both have large metal knobs that are easier to turn when tightening and loosening the arm.
+The angle adjustment of the Recreational is quite similar to that of the other Feedback Sports models, although the Pro Elite has large metal knobs that are easier to turn when tightening and loosening the arm.

 The Recreational is an affordable and durable work stand with a user-friendly and sturdy clamp and clamp arm.
 It has a relatively simple design and is easy to set up and take down, although it's somewhat less refined than its more expensive siblings.
-The clamp is strong and easily adjustable and the clamp arm can be rotated 360 degrees to dial it for the task at hand.
+The clamp is strong and easily adjustable, and the clamp arm can be rotated 360 degrees to dial it for the task at hand.
 It loses ground to the competition due to its lack of height adjustment, which results in the longest collapsed size of all the models in the test.
 Despite the lack of height adjustment, the Recreational is a good value and a great option for the cyclist who primarily does basic repairs and routine maintenance.